michielvha/vitepress/docs/blog/cgnat-overlay-with-eks.md

 ### Carrier-grade NAT ?

-In AWS, [CGNAT overlay](https://docs.aws.amazon.com/eks/latest/best-practices/custom-networking.html) mode refers to assigning pod IPs from a secondary CIDR behind NAT, typically from the 100.64.0.0/10 range used by ISPs for large-scale private networking.
+A [CGNAT overlay](https://docs.aws.amazon.com/eks/latest/best-practices/custom-networking.html) refers to assigning pod IPs from a secondary CIDR behind NAT, typically from the 100.64.0.0/10 range used by ISPs for large-scale private networking.
 This keeps your main subnets free and avoids IP exhaustion.

 ## VPC CIDR Config